RebollidoRiosLab/ALO-HA/README.md

 ## 📚 Citation

-If you use this dataset or the ALO•HA app in your research, please cite the associated publication once it becomes available.
+If you use this dataset or the ALO•HA app in your research, please cite the associated publication:

+R. Bianchini, A. Escolar-Pena, V. Pick, et al., “ Molecular Signatures and Functional Pathways of Human Monocytes and Macrophages in Allergy: An EAACI AllergoOncology Scoping Review,” Allergy (2025): 1–16, https://doi.org/10.1111/all.16672.

+Additionally, please cite this repository:
+RebollidoRiosLab (2025).
+ALO•HA [Data].
+Zenodo. https://doi.org/10.5281/zenodo.16986063

 ---